fangzhou-xie/wigpy/README.md

 yourself.
 In many applications, the texts are observed several times a day and you can pack them all in a list to the `WIG` and it will take care of everything else.

+# An Example

+You could try to play with the provided test dataset by calling the `readdata` function.

+    from wigpy import readdata

+This example dataset is the one I used for the publication of both WIG paper, where I collected some news headlines from *The New York Times* from 1980-2018.
+The function `readdata` will return a list of tuples, where each tuple is a pair of `date` and `headline`.
+That is exactly what we need for feeding the `WIG` model.

+    from wigpy import WIG, readdata

+    data = readdata()
+    wig = WIG()

+    # train and evaluate the model, return evaluation loss
+    # crossvalidation is done here automatically
+    loss = wig.train()

+    # save the generated index
+    wig.generateindex(output_file='index.tsv')

+If you accept all parameters by its default value, then you are done\!
+The output `index.tsv` is a tab-separated file under subfolder `results`.

 ### Model Parameters